 Most all genres of music will be rendered accurately enough, and the slight bass emphasis ensures that pleasurable oomph we’re used to perceiving in our music.
 A marked de-emphasis from 2-8kHz is strategically placed to reduce unwanted harmonic resonances that present themselves in the human ear canal.
 Such irritating resonant frequencies are exacerbated by a good seal, which the UA True Wireless FLASH X by JBL achieve with ease.

-Isolation is very important to getting the most out of your earphones, and these wireless earbuds easily form a strong seal.
+Isolation is very important for optimal sound quality, and these wireless earbuds easily form a strong seal.
 During testing, background noise (e.g. my dishwasher) was nearly impossible to hear with the earbuds in.
 Neighboring conversation still bleeds through the headset, but even that is muffled.
 Getting the ear tips to fit properly takes a bit of trial and error, though; if the default ear tips are too loose, try a size up.
 It’s well worth the few minutes out of your day to get the best bang for your buck out of these 5.8mm dynamic drivers.

 Lows, mids, and highs